 The National Research Foundation and the Ministry of Education established the Research Centres of Excellence (RCE) in 2007

 to spur research excellence in the local universities.
 NUS is home to four RCEs - specialising in quantum

-technologies, cancer, mechanobiology and functional, intelligent materials - and is a partner in 2 other RCEs, specifically the Singapore Centre on Environmental Life Sciences (SCELSE) and Institute for Digital Molecular Analytics & Science (IDMxS)
+technologies, cancer, mechanobiology and functional, intelligent materials - and is a partner in two other RCEs, specifically the Singapore Centre on Environmental Life Sciences (SCELSE) and Institute for Digital Molecular Analytics & Science (IDMxS)

 Corporate laboratories are established through public-private research & development partnerships between universities and companies, and are supported by the Singapore Government.

 The S$75 million Keppel-NUS Corporate Laboratory taps the practical expertise of KOMtech, the R&D subsidiary of Keppel Offshore & Marine, as well as faculty, key laboratories and computational facilities of NUS, to create a synergistic industry-university partnership to pursue three main research thrusts, Future Systems, Future Yards and Future Resources, to meet the future challenges of the offshore industry.
 Research at the Keppel-NUS Corporate Laboratory has been completed.